Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2020_Mukul_Kumar_Jha.md

 ### Mobile-Friendly Website and Progressive Web App (PWA)

-This project was foccused on making submitty mobile friendly and a progressive web-app with adding push notification feature but during the summer I worked equally on number of other features which involved adding and updating database, writing SQL queries and adding corresponding migrations file.
+This project was focused on making submitty mobile friendly and a progressive web-app with adding push notification feature but during the summer I worked equally on number of other features which involved adding and updating database, writing SQL queries and adding corresponding migrations file.
 I also added unit tests for different Models and used Selenium (with python) to write end-to-end tests.

 To sum things up, this was a great full-stack project and I enjoyed working on all the major parts of Submitty!